Astros vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has 14 doubles, a triple, two home runs, 31 walks and 18 RBI (63 total hits).
+- Steven Kwan has 65 hits with 15 doubles, a triple, two home runs, 31 walks and 20 RBI.
 He's also stolen nine bases.

 Kwan Recent Games